Coherent-state path integrals in quantum thermodynamics: Coherent-state path integrals

+where $\sigma$ is a permutation of $n$ elements and $\mathrm{sgn}(\sigma)$ is its signature.
+In particular, this integration acts as a differentiation.

+For the fermionic path-integral, we need a complex Grassmann algebra with an even number of generators $\theta_1,\overline \theta_1,\dots,\theta_n, \overline\theta_n$.
+In such an algebra there is a natural conjugation operation (an involution) such that

-An analogous construction can be made in the fermionic case.
-Consider a Hamiltonian $\hat H$ involving a single pair of fermionic creation and annihilation operators $\hat c^\dag$, $\hat c$.
-The Hilbert space has an overcomplete basis constituted by the coherent states
+Using a complex Grassmann algebra, the path integral description of fermionic systems can be given in a manner totally similar to the bosonic case.
+Consider a Hamiltonian $\hat H$ involving a single pair of fermionic creation and annihilation operators $\hat c^\dag$, $\hat c$ satisfying the canonical anticommutation relations